tektronix/keithley/CONTRIBUTING.md

 ### Branches and Pull Requests

-To contribute, Fork this repo and create a new branch that will contain your additons or modification.
+To contribute, Fork this repo and create a new branch that will contain your additions or modification.
 When your changes are complete, or if you're ready for feedback, submit a pull request against the branch you're wishing to add to or modify.
 The only permanent branch of this repo is `main`, which represents the most up-to-date examples.
 Other branches might be made if Keithley engineers are working on larger projects.

 If you see something you're not sure is a bug, or if you'd like to request an example, please submit an Issue via GitHub.